neurallayer/roboquant/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/neurallayer/roboquant)

 Roboquant is an algorithmic trading platform that is fast and flexible while at the same time strives to be easy to use.
 It is fully open source and written in Kotlin.
-It can be used in Jupyter notebooks as well as standalone applications.
+It can be used in Jupyter Notebooks as well as standalone applications.
 It is meant to be used by anyone serious about algo trading, from retail traders to proprietary trading firms.

 You can find out more at **[roboquant.org](https://roboquant.org)**
 ![roboquant Logo](/docs/roboquant_logo.png)

 ## Code sample
 To demonstrate how easy it is to get started, the following code snippet shows all the key ingredients required to back-test a trading strategy:

 ```kotlin
 val strategy = EMACrossover()